micheldiniz/micheldiniz/README.md

 - 👨‍💻 Managing and developing systems in python and java!
 - 📖 Studying Typescript and Angular currently
 - 🌱 Gardening when offline
-- ❤️ My family are everything
+- ❤️ My family is everything

 > *Compare yourself to who you were yesterday.
 Not to who someone else is today
 > J. Peterson*